COVID-19 (coronavirus) information All online classes continue as scheduled. Your health and safety are our top priority. Learn More.

 *Nurse Faculty Loan Program is offered to qualified students accepted into MSN-DNP Nurse Education program.

 **Applicable for MSN to DNP Nurse Education students

 Prepare to play a critical role in the future of health care.

 Demand is growing for nurse leaders as the American Association of Colleges of Nursing (AACN) has made advanced nursing education a priority.
 Both the AACN and the Institute of Medicine’s “Future of Nursing” report recommend doubling the number of doctorally prepared nurses by 2025.

 Get a head start with an online Doctor of Nursing Practice (DNP) from Regis.
 Here, you’ll receive a doctoral-level education in evidence-based practice and get to choose from one of the six specializations.
-A DNP from Regis prepares you to lead change in health care delivery, improve patient outcomes, and educate future generations of nurses.
+We offer four entry paths into the program – MSN NP to DNP, MSN NP to DNP (second specialization), MSN NP to DNP (Doctorate only) and MSN to DNP bridge program.
+A DNP prepares you to lead change in health care delivery, improve patient outcomes, and educate future generations of nurses.

 Regis College, founded in 1927, is a multifaceted Catholic University in Greater Boston with 3,000 undergraduate, graduate, and doctoral students in the arts, sciences, and health professions devoted to engagement, service, and advancement in the global community.
 Regis College offers majors and graduate/professional programs to prepare students for in-demand fields such as nursing, health, public service, education, and business communication.

 Regis College is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).